-Aside from the free lattes and Ping-Pong hang outs, an organization’s culture and the perception of what a company stands for, makes a difference in attracting top talent.
-Having the best employees leads to better products, better products results in more customers, more customers result in more profits, more profits lead to more commercials about lots of things.
+More and more companies are finding organizational culture can and does influence almost every part of the business.
+Aside from the free lattes and Ping-Pong hang outs, an organization’s culture and the perception of what a company stands for makes a difference in attracting top talent.
+Having the best employees leads to better products, better products result in more customers, more customers result in more profits, more profits lead to more commercials about lots of things.
 The cycle repeats.

-The Wounded Warrior Project recently found themselves under media scrutiny by CBS News, for the spending habits of top executives.
+Take The Wounded Warrior Project for example.
+A few years ago, they found themselves under media scrutiny by CBS News for the spending habits of top executives.
 The group had grown rapidly based on its ubiquitous compelling commercial rotation on cable TV.
 By almost every account, the group performed valuable services helping veterans.

 But it also had a dark side.
 Top executives also developed a penchant for lavish conferences and internal spending.
 After the specter of impropriety and misplaced priorities was raised, executives found themselves on the outside.

-Whether you are recruiting top talent, trying to influence consumers, or repairing your reputation, you need a strategy to communicate who you are, and what you and your employees do everyday.
+Whether you are recruiting top talent, trying to influence consumers or repairing your reputation, you need a strategy to communicate your company’s culture and branding to ensure the public knows who you are and what you and your employees do everyday.
 It’s good for HR and good for business.